 Suggestions

-Remove the 'When to Use' section since it duplicates the skill's frontmatter description and the 'Limitations' boilerplate which adds generic filler.
+Remove the 'When to Use' section since it duplicates the skill's trigger description in frontmatter, and remove the generic 'Limitations' boilerplate to save ~10 lines.

 | Dimension | Reasoning | Score |